David Stott Building

-But the recession of the late 2000s clobbered Detroit hard, especially its auto industry.
+The recession of the late 2000s clobbered Detroit hard, especially its auto industry.
 Despite the preservation of its ornate lobby, for a couple of years, only one of its elevators worked.
 Its tenants started to flee, and those who stayed were told in June 2010 that the building would close.

-In late September 2010, developer Emre Uralli, doing business as Citi Investments, presented to the Detroit Brownfield Redevelopment Authority a plan calling for 4,400 square feet of first-floor retail space, five floors of offices and 110 apartments.
+In late September 2010, developer Emre Uralli, doing business as Luke Investments, presented to the Detroit Brownfield Redevelopment Authority a plan calling for 4,400 square feet of first-floor retail space, five floors of offices and 110 apartments.
 The project would cost about $67.4 million, and it hinges on lining up financing in a tough economy and the continued turnaround of downtown Detroit.